Protein Mug Cake

 Close up of cakey spoonful

-Say hello to the easiest sweet treat ever.
-Here’s how you make this 1 minute mug treat:
+Say hello to the easiest cake-like sweet treat you’ll ever make.
+Here’s how to whip up this 1 minute mug treat.

 The recipe as written is naturally gluten-free and vegetarian.
 This mug cake caters to other dietary preferences as well.

-• To make a dairy-free mug cake, use non-dairy milk.
+• Dairy-free: To make a dairy-free mug cake, use non-dairy milk.

 Is this protein mug cake healthy?